 The other advantage of using different ISO settings is that you can add light sensitivity into the creative balance between shutter speed and aperture.
 The higher the ISO the smaller the aperture (giving you more depth of field) and the faster the shutter speed (resulting in less blur when shooting moving subjects).

 Shooting in low light photography sounds easy, doesn’t it

 So why don’t we always just ratchet up the ISO to make sure we’re shooting either with high shutter speeds or small apertures (a small aperture means a higher F-Stop number like F11 or F16 etc).

 Indeed, it is tempting to do this and our editors at LightRocket often see submissions shot at very high ISO settings.

-However, there is a downside in the form of pixelation and digital noise.
-No matter how much you paid for your camera or how new it is, the rule of thumb is: the higher the ISO, both the more noise is generated and the more pixelated your images become.
+However, there is a downside in the form of pixilation and digital noise.
+No matter how much you pay for your camera or how new it is, the rule of thumb is: the higher the ISO, the more noise is generated and the more pixelated your images become.

 How to shoot better photos in low light?